kammitama5/kammitama5.github.io/_posts/2018-4-26-Thursday-April-26th.md

 <img src="/images/neathack/fun1.png" width="700">

 ## Copy and Paste that result into a new tab.
 - Click the first link.
-If this doesn't work, repeat the copy and paste
+If this doesn't work, repeat the copy and paste into a new tab

 ## Eventually, this comes up
 <img src="/images/neathack/fun2.png" width="500">